whomble/EnderSpark/README.md

 | Nema 17 gearbox 1:51| 2 | 30€ |
 | Total | a lot | 327€ |

+# WARNNG The voltage is lower than the SELV (50V for AC 120V for DC) in DRY CONDITIONS, for WET CONDITION the SELV is (25V for AC and 60 for DC).
+In addition there is no GFCI to protect you so disconnect the PSU everytime you're planning to touch a metalic component and wear at leat nitrile gloves.
+If you don't know precisely what you are doing just skip this project.

 # Mecanical parts
 ## Motion